SarthakJalota/SarthakJalota/README.md

 - I'm currently learning Python, C/C++, and Docker. 💻
 - I prefer Linux, specifically Debian-based OSes. 🤖
 - I'm looking forward to connecting with and meeting like-minded people (or data scientists). 🤝
 - I speak fluent English, Hindi, and Punjabi.
-I'm proficient in French and working on proficiency in German. 🌎
+I'm proficient in French and working on German. 🌎

 Let's make the world, a data-driven place.
 Let's take it<sup>to the moon</sup> 🚀